 is a service learning program for high school students focused on environmental stewardship and community development.
 The program serves as a platform for teens to demonstrate leadership skills and inspire other young people in their community.

-Shore Corps is a leadership program for local high school students ages 14-19 focused on STEM curriculum.
-The paid internships are limited to (10- 15) positions per cycle (Spring, Fall, Summer) and are designed to give high school students a greater level of choice, responsibility and challenge.
+Shore Corps is an environmental leadership program for high school students in the Rockaways, ages 15-19 focused on environmental stewardship and community development.
+The paid internships are limited to (15) positions per cycle (Spring, Fall, Summer) and are designed to teach high school students to advocate for their themselves and the community by addressing challenges and issues within their community.

 The program serves as a platform for teens to cultivate a road map for their high school and post-high school journey, demonstrate leadership skills and inspire other young people in their community.

-For more information about the Shore Corps Program email us at: firstname.lastname@example.org
+For more information about the Shore Corps Program email Program Director John Cruz at: firstname.lastname@example.org

 In 2007, Jadel participated in her first RWA program as a 7th grader at PS43.
 Through high school she has been a valuable contributor to our ongoing efforts and today she continues to work with us as a practicing intern while she attends college.
 Hear more about Jadel's story.